 1. Each applicant must be working in agriculture or rural community development in or around South Dakota.

 2. It is required that candidates have a current record of demonstrated leadership capability.

-3. Our goal is to have two-thirds of the 30-class leader candidates be actively involved as full-time operators of production agricultural units, with the remainder from the agribusiness sector, related organizations, support industries, or are currently serving as leaders in rural communities.
+3. Our goal is to have two-thirds of the 30-members be actively involved as full-time operators of production agricultural units, with the remainder from the agribusiness sector, related organizations, support industries, or are currently serving as leaders in rural communities.

 What are the requirements for participation?

-1. Participants are expected to participate in all of the two-year program and must demonstrate a high level of interest to remain a viable class member.
+1. Participants are expected to participate in all seminars of the 18-month program and must demonstrate a high level of interest to remain a viable class member.

 2. Self-employed participants must offer evidence that time away for study tours and seminars will not adversely affect their business or operation.
 Those who are not self-employed must have the approval of their employers.

-Each class is approximately 30 persons and is selected in the spring of even numbered years with the first seminar scheduled for November of that year.
-Class X members will interview in April 2018 with class selection being announced by May 2018.
+Class X candidates will interview in April 2018 with class selection being announced in June 2018.
 The first seminar will be held in Chamberlain on November 2018.
-Class IX will graduate April 2018.

 What are the costs?

 This cost is shared by participants and private donors.
-Member’s tuition represents only a small fraction of the actual cost incurred by the program on behalf of each participant.
-The $18,000 figure includes group travel while at seminars, room and board during seminars, and nearly all study seminar costs, including the week-long seminar in Washington, D.C. and an International study travel seminar lasting 10-14 days.
+Member’s tuition represents only a one-quarter of the actual cost incurred by the program on behalf of each participant.